gazorby/strawchemy/README.md

 ## Features

-- 🔄 **Automatic Type Generation**: Generate strawberry types from SQLAlchemy models
+- 🔄 **Type Generation**: Generate strawberry types from SQLAlchemy models

 - 🧠 **Smart Resolvers**: Automatically generates single, optimized database queries for a given GraphQL request

-- 🔍 **Comprehensive Filtering**: Rich filtering capabilities on most data types, including PostGIS geo columns
+- 🔍 **Filtering**: Rich filtering capabilities on most data types, including PostGIS geo columns

-- 📄 **Pagination Support**: Built-in offset-based pagination
+- 📄 **Pagination**: Built-in offset-based pagination

-- 📊 **Aggregation Queries**: Support for aggregation functions like count, sum, avg, min, max, and statistical functions
+- 📊 **Aggregation**: Support for aggregation functions like count, sum, avg, min, max, and statistical functions

+- 🔀 **CRUD**: Full support for Create, Read, Update, and Delete mutations with relationship handling

+- 🪝 **Hooks**: Customize query behavior with query hooks: add filtering, load extra column etc.

-- ⚡ **Sync/Async Support**: Works with both synchronous and asynchronous SQLAlchemy sessions
+- ⚡ **Sync/Async**: Works with both sync and async SQLAlchemy sessions

-- 🛢 **Database Support**: Currently only PostgreSQL is officially supported and tested (using [asyncpg](https://github.com/MagicStack/asyncpg) or [psycopg3 sync/async](https://www.psycopg.org/psycopg3/))
+- 🛢 **Database**: Currently, only PostgreSQL is officially supported and tested (using [asyncpg](https://github.com/MagicStack/asyncpg) or [psycopg3 sync/async](https://www.psycopg.org/psycopg3/))

+> [!Warning]
+>
+> Please note that strawchemy is currently in a pre-release stage of development.
+This means that the library is still under active development and the initial API is subject to change.
+We encourage you to experiment with strawchemy and provide feedback, but be sure to pin and update carefully until a stable release is available.

+## Database support

+Currently, only PostgreSQL is officially supported and tested (using [asyncpg](https://github.com/MagicStack/asyncpg) or [psycopg3 sync/async](https://www.psycopg.org/psycopg3/))

 ## Table of Contents